 Miss Martin – Deputy Safeguarding Lead

-Lucy Farrington leads Safeguarding on behalf of our Governors.
-Part of Lucy’s role is to challenge our procedures and policies, ensuring that we are effectively safeguarding all of our pupils.
+Chloe Longley leads Safeguarding on behalf of our Governors.
+Part of Chloe’s role is to challenge our procedures and policies, ensuring that we are effectively safeguarding all of our pupils.

 At School ,we have a Single Central Record (SCR) to ensure all staff and volunteers have the required checks and certificates.
 Our Single Central Record is managed by the Business Manager and Mr Watson, to ensure this record is updated and ensures all of the necessary qualifications and documents are in place.

 All adults in school are required to wear a Pluckley Church of England Primary School identification Badge, and they must sign in at the school office to receive this.
 All staff, governors, students and volunteers undertake a DBS check and details of these checks are kept in a single central record in school.